codesharedot/dex-price/README.md

-# top price
+# everex price

-Gets the top price with Python (from JSON).
+Gets the everex price with Python (from JSON).

 https://pythonbasics.org